 2. Do prepaid international cards come with insurance coverage just like international debit cards?

 It depends on which bank you are availing the prepaid international card as this varies between banks.
-However, banks such as ICICI Bank offer a personal air accident cover up to Rs.10 lakh, lost liability card protection, lost baggage coverage, counterfeit liability cover and so on, with their prepaid international card.

 3. Most rentals and hotel bookings take a pre-authorisation (basically a fixed advance) once you make a booking.
 Can I use my prepaid international card for this purpose?